Greginkansas/-openhab-openhab1wiki/JPA-Persistence.md

 The binding will create one table "historic_item" where all item states are stored.
 The item state as such is stored as a string representation.

+## Notes for openHAB 1.8+
+In openHAB 1.8 the binding has been modified in that now only the embedded Derby driver is included.
+Drivers for other databases must be installed manually.
+This is a trivial process.
+Normally JDBC database drivers are packaged as OSGi bundles and can just be dropped into the 'addons' folder of openHAB.
+This has the advantage that users can update their drivers as needed.

+If a database driver is not an OSGi bundle the below technique can be used to extend the openHAB classpath.

 ## Adding support for other JPA supported databases
 Other database drivers can be added by expanding the openhab classpath.
 Use the following classpath setup in start.sh / start_debug.sh of openhab: